Peersen/Blinkenlights/README.md

 # Blinkenlights

+An Arduino Nano sending DMX to a Driver Chip making several Dimmerchannels blink in a random but controlled manner.
-An arduino is controlled by 4 potentiometers controlling:
+It uses four potentiometers controlling:
 - overall Level
 - speed of the fading lights
 - range how far the lights fade out from Base LEvel